 A student's cost of attendance (also called the financial aid budget) is the total of required tuition and fees and allowances for books and supplies, travel and personal expenses.
 Federal regulations allow the cost of a computer to be added to the cost of attendance one time during the college career of a student.
 The cost of a computer and related accessories up to $1,500 purchased no earlier than four months prior to enrollment will be added to the student's cost of attendance budget upon the student's submission of an itemized paid-in-full receipt.
 This will be a one-time adjustment with the costs being spread over the school year.
 No further adjustments will be made for upgrades or additional software at any time during the student's career.
 Other adjustments to the cost of attendance allowed by federal regulations include purchase of equipment required by all students in the same course of study, and reasonable expenses incurred related to a student's disability.
 These adjustments may result in additional financial aid if the student was not already receiving the maximum amount of every type of aid for which they were eligible.
 There is no guarantee this adjustment will increase aid eligibility.
 For more information, contact the Ozark Campus Financial Aid Office: (479) 667-3111.

-Act 1180 of 1999 prohibits postsecondary institutions from using public funds in a student aid package which may contain a combination of state, institutional, private and federal funds, including Veteran's benefits, that exceeds the cost of attendance at the institution.
+Act 1180 of 1999 prohibits postsecondary institutions from using public funds in a student aid package which may contain a combination of state, institutional, private and federal funds, including Veteran's benefits, which exceeds the cost of attendance at the institution.
 Arkansas Tech follows the Arkansas Department of Higher Education regulations by reducing scholarship amounts which cause awards to exceed cost of attendance.
 Scholarships awarded by Tech will be reduced before other scholarships.
 In absence of direction from a private donor, private scholarship funds over $500 will be credited to the first semester attended unless they cause an over-award for the semester.
 In these cases, the scholarship will be divided equally between the fall and spring semesters.
 In the event of an over-award from private funds, other aid will be reduced in the order listed in the Fees & Expenses section of this catalog.
 For more information on the scholarship stacking policy, contact the Ozark Campus Financial Aid Office: (479) 667-3111.

 This policy applies to funds received through the Federal Pell Grant, the Federal Work Study, the Federal Supplement Educational Opportunity Grant (FSEOG), the Federal Subsidized Direct Loan, the Federal Unsubsidized Direct Loan, and the Federal Parent Loan (PLUS) for Undergraduate Students programs.